mochoabuilds/-cognition-/README.md

 ## APPROACHING DATA PRIVACY (SMART CONTRACTS)
 * We want to empower customers to demand applications respect their privacy expectations, but we also don’t want to stifle innovation in the development of computer vision technology.
 To meet the needs of both **we underpin our computer vision applications with a public log that records all events/queries run on the video stream data - “thus the watchers themselves are watched”**
 * Our system is setup so video stream data remains within the hardware itself.
 Our software lets neighborhood market mgmt perform analysis, but only in-house, there is no copying or moving of data outside for processing.
 Even then, mgmt is not given free roam to pick and prod customer data.
-Instead we provide scripts which let them tease customer records with a log of every action mgmt took - "thus the wathchers themselves are watched".
+Instead we provide scripts which let them tease customer records with a log of every action mgmt took.
 We want to show it's possible to create interesting computer vision applications without sweeping and invasive privacy practices.

 ## EXPERIMENTS AND RESULTS
 + Summary Statistics